gsansottera/gsansottera.github.io/README.md

 - Conclusions

 To view the presentation:
-1. Open the file `presentation.html` in a browser
+1. Open the file `presentation.html` in a browser (firefox preferred)
-2. Use **← →** arrows to navigate
+2. Use arrows to navigate

 ---

 ## How to run the project
 1. Download the project folder
-2. Open `!DOCTYPE.html` preferably on Firefox
+2. Open `index.html` preferably on Firefox
-3. Everything works locally — no installation required

 ---

 ## Author
 **Greta Sansottera – 65961A**
 Email: greta.sansottera@studenti.unimi.it

----

-## Project Status
-Completed for the exam of Web Communication.